racheldean1/Math589A_Fall25_Assignment2/README.md

 as
                   x = N*x_free + c

 where N is a suitable matrix.
-The separate LaTeX document in this folder derives N and c.
+The separate LaTeX document [derivation.tex](derivation.tex) in this folder derives N and c.